 Doctors try a controversial technique to reduce the transplant organ shortage

-It’s late on a Friday afternoon at the Nashville International Airport when Dr. Marty Sellers hops out of a van and strides towards a small private jet idling on the runway.
+It’s late on a Friday afternoon at the Nashville International Airport when Dr. Marty Sellers hops out of a van and strides toward a small private jet idling on the runway.

 Sellers and his organ retrieval team from Tennessee Donor Services are flying to Chattanooga to try to recover a liver and two kidneys from an organ donor.